aanckr/co3-final-project/README.md

 * October: Came up with a project idea
 * November: Started to design our mockup (_Nirvana.fig_ in our project folder)
 * December: _Because of exams and christmas break, we didn't work on the project_
-* January: Worked on coding the project
+* January: Coded the whole project

 ## API